 We are who we are today … because of you.

-Aside from becoming a member, you can submit items to our newsletter, donate to our work, volunteer your time and expertise, advertise to the Kansas City area community, or just connect with other homeschoolers in the area.
+Aside from becoming a member, you can donate to our work, volunteer your time and expertise, advertise to the Kansas City area community, or just connect with other homeschoolers in the area.
 Whatever you decide, we’d love to have you join us!

 - Donate.
 Your donation helps us support children and families in the Kansas City homeschool community.
-It allows us to give scholarships to low-income parents, provide educational assistance, and host events such as the annual Women’s Encouragement Day and Used Curriculum Sale.
+It allows us to give scholarships to low-income parents and host events such as the Women’s Encouragement Day and Used Curriculum Sale.

 - Advertise to the Kansas City homeschool community.
-The best way to reach our more than 1,000 families is to advertise in our newsletter, The Parent Educator.
+The best way to reach our more than 4,000 email subscribers is to advertise in our newsletter, The Parent Educator.

-- Connect with us Learn what’s happening in the K.C. homeschool community through our monthly email newsletter.
-You can also mail us, call our office, email, or connect via social media (Facebook, Twitter, and Instagram).
+- Connect with us.
+You can mail us, call our office, email, or connect via social media (Facebook, Twitter, Pinterest, Instagram and The Jump).